Happy Wozniacki back in the groove on Eastbourne grass

 | EASTBOURNE England

-EASTBOURNE England Former world number one Caroline Wozniacki was happy to be back on grass and enjoying her game again after easing into the quarter-finals of the pre-Wimbledon Eastbourne event on Wednesday.
+EASTBOURNE England Former world number one Caroline Wozniacki is happy to be back on grass and enjoying her game again after easing into the quarter-finals of the pre-Wimbledon Eastbourne event on Wednesday.

 "The grass really suits me", said the Dane following her 6-3 6-3 win over unseeded American Sloane Stephens.
 "I like the fast ball and pace I get from my opponent's shots.